 or Boogiepop Phantom

-may find the series thoroughly enjoyable.
+may find this series thoroughly enjoyable.

 Ghost Hound provides examples of: